Native vs. Cross-Platform Apps: The Startup Dilemma

 Native App Drawbacks

 You have to keep in mind that native app development will cost you a lot.
-The reason is, you’ll have to develop at least two separate native apps to cover the leading mobile OSs and assemble not one but two development teams.
+The reason is, you’ll have to develop at least two separate native apps to cover the leading mobile OSs.
+Additionally, you will have to assemble not one but two development teams.
 On top of that, native mobile developers are harder to find, and they charge more than the cross-platform ones.

 Difficulties with Updates and Maintenance